2023 Most Popular Allied Health Professions Associate Degree Trade Schools in Wisconsin

 On average, allied health graduates from NWTC take out $15,833 in student loans while working on their Associate Degree.

 A rank of #5 on this year’s list means Western Technical College is a great place for allied health professions students working on their associate degree.
-Located in the small city of La Crosse, Western Technical College is a public school with a small student population.
+Located in the city of La Crosse, Western Technical College is a public school with a small student population.

 About 66% of the students majoring in allied health at the school are women while 34% are male.